-A servicer that receives a complete loss mitigation application more than 37 days before a foreclosure sale must take two steps within 30 days:
+A servicer that receives a complete loss mitigation application more than 37 days before a foreclosure sale must take two steps within 30 days: (i) evaluate the borrower for all loss mitigation options available to the borrower from the owner or investor of the borrower's mortgage loan; and (ii) provide the borrower with a written notice stating which loss mitigation options, if any, the servicer will offer to the borrower.

-- First, the servicer must evaluate the borrower for all loss mitigation options available to the borrower from the owner or investor of the borrower's mortgage loan.
-The criteria on which a servicer offers or does not offer a loss mitigation option need not meet any particular standard.
-Nonetheless, a servicer's failure to follow requirements imposed by an owner or investor may demonstrate the servicer's failure to comply with the 12 CFR 1024.38(b)(2)(v) requirement that the servicer must maintain policies and procedures that are reasonably designed to ensure that the servicer can properly evaluate a borrower for all loss mitigation options for which the borrower may be eligible pursuant to any requirements established by the mortgage loan's owner or assignee; and - Second, the servicer must provide the borrower with a written notice stating which loss mitigation options, if any, the servicer will offer to the borrower.
-The notice must state the amount of time the borrower has to accept or reject an offered loss mitigation option pursuant to 12 CFR 1024.41(e), and, if applicable, that the borrower has the right to appeal a denial of a loan modification option as well as the time period and any requirements for making an appeal pursuant to 12 CFR 1024.41(h).
+An evaluation does not have to meet any particular standard other than the discretion of the servicer.
+Nonetheless, a servicer's failure to follow requirements imposed by an owner or investor may demonstrate the servicer's failure to comply with the 12 CFR 1024.38(b)(2)(v) requirement that the servicer shall maintain policies and procedures that are reasonably designed to ensure that the servicer can properly evaluate a borrower for all loss mitigation options for which the borrower may be eligible pursuant to any requirements established by the mortgage loan's owner or assignee.

-Evaluation of Incomplete Loss Mitigation Application - 12 CFR 1024.41(c)(2)(i)-(iii)
+Evaluation of Incomplete Loss Mitigation Application - 12 CFR 1024.41(c)(2)